mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 15.6.2015
+* New Median functions (row and column wise)
+* New property to have vector like access to the matrix.

 Date: 24.04.2015
 * Project was not compilable under Delphi 2007 -> fixed exit statements
 * The linear dependent vector testcase did not properly work since the eigenvector array was not initialized